-In the first year, the curriculum will be focused on an introduction to Human Sciences, the sciences that make the foundations of Human Nutrition, and the principles of Human Nutrition.
+In the first year, the curriculum will be focused on the sciences that underpin - the principles of Human Nutrition.
 Topics studied include:

 In the second year, the focus of the curriculum is on applying and expanding your knowledge gained in the first year.
 Topics studied include:

 Nutritional assessment is used to determine the nutritional status of individuals via the collection and interpretation of measures and information.
 Students will explore the ABCD of nutritional assessment.
 A is for Anthropometry, the measurement of the body.
 B for the Biochemical analysis of nutritional status.
 C for the Clinical signs of malnutrition and D for assessment of Dietary intake.

 Nutrition throughout the lifecycle

 Energy and nutrient requirements differ depending on sex and stage of life.
 During this block, students will acquire knowledge and understanding of specific nutritional requirements needed for development, growth and optimal health.
 They will explore how dietary intakes and nutritional status during the early stages of the lifecycle, i.e. fetal, childhood and adolescence, influence health, by increasing or decreasing the risk for dietary related disease at later life stages.

 Influencing factors that affect health and nutritional status

 Students will have the opportunity to explore how factors such as ethnicity, culture, religion and socioeconomic status influence food choice, dietary behaviours and health.
 Students will learn how nutrients interact with the human genome influencing long term health, with a focus on the contribution genes make to obesity.